SergiiGlad/devops/jenkins/JenkinsOverview.md

 When Jenkins started evolving toward the pipeline-as-code model, some of the earliest changes came in the form of a plugin—the workflow plugin.
 This included the creation of a set of initial DSL steps that allowed for coding up simple jobs in Jenkins and, by extension, simple pipelines.

+A single task.
+Fundamentally, a step tells Jenkins what to do at a particular point in time (or "step" in the process).
+For example, to execute the shell command make use the sh step: sh 'make'.
+When a plugin extends the Pipeline DSL, [1] that typically means the plugin has implemented a new step.

 ## Scripted Pipelines

 The original approach for creating pipelines in Jenkins 2 is now referred to as scripted.
 At the highest level, Scripted Pipelines are wrapped in a node block.
 Here a __node__ refers to a system that contains the Jenkins agent pieces and can run jobs (formerly referred to as a slave instance).